Minor in Social Justice Anthropology

 The Minor in Social Justice Anthropology allows students to focus their study of anthropology on writing, cultural production, activism, and other practices that promote social justice, for example in a feminist, democratic, anti-racist, anti-colonial, environmental, or anti-poverty vein.
 The minor is empirically grounded and analytically driven.
 It focuses on the multi-faceted intersections of social justice activism and anthropology, and encourages students to think about the impacts of anthropology in academic spaces and beyond.

-Advisor: Associate Professor Amahl Bishara
+Advisor: Professor Amahl Bishara

 Program Requirements and Policies